datmax/okcounter/readme.md

 So, we have a teacher that says "ok" something like 100 times in an hour(for real).

-I decided it could have been a fun idea to make a program that counts how many okays she says automatically.
+I decided it would have been a fun idea to make a program that counts how many okays she says automatically.

 ## Set up